Kindermusik

 Level 4 (4-5 years with parent/caregiver)

-From the moment you became a parent, you wanted the best for your child.
-In class, we engage your child in music and movement activities that also promote language, social and emotional skills, early math and early literacy, physical coordination, creativity, and more.
+In this 45-minute class, we engage your child in music and movement activities that also promote language, social and emotional skills, early math and early literacy, physical coordination, and creativity.
 Plus, your child will learn basic music vocabulary and notation—all setting the stage for future school success and formal music lessons.
 The Kindermusik at Home digital home materials extend the benefits all week long with music from class, activities for the whole family, and each month’s story.
-You'll also receive instruments and books to add to your child's collections of these items.
+You'll also receive instruments and books to add to your child's collections.
+A parent or caregiver attends the last 15 minutes of class for sharing time.

 Register Online

-Kindermusik Musicians (formerly Young Child) (ages 5-7 years with parent/caregiver)
+Kindermusik Musicians Year 1 and Year 2 (ages 5-7 years with parent/caregiver)

-• Movement — See children dance expressively to music, giving them the opportunity to coordinate their body movements to the sound of music.
+• Movement —Students will dance expressively to music, giving them the practice they need to coordinate their body movements.
 This kind of musical play not only improves musicianship, but physical coordination as well.

-• Reading and writing — Young children will learn melodic notation and identify pitches such as the C, A, and D notes on the treble clef, plus rhythmic notation.
-Eventually they will even compose their own music.
+• Reading and writing — Students will learn basic rhythmic and melodic notation, with an emphasis on the notes on the treble staff, and eventually will compose their own music.

-• Focused listening — Children will learn to identify a range of orchestra instruments and their sound qualities, while also gaining an early awareness and knowledge of composers and masterworks in the Western arts tradition.
+• Focused listening — Students will learn to identify a range of orchestra instruments and their sound qualities, while also gaining an early awareness and knowledge of composers and masterworks in Western arts tradition.

-• Exploring and playing musical instruments — Authentic percussion, string, pre-keyboard, and woodwind instruments expose children to the many choices for future musical study, and at the same time provide them with the opportunity to musically succeed before taking on more formal instruction
+• Exploring and playing musical instruments — Authentic percussion, string, pre-keyboard, and woodwind instruments expose children to the many choices for future musical study, while providing them with the opportunity to make music in a group setting before taking on more formal instruction.

 Register Online